Introduction to Online Convex Optimization: Basic Definitions and Setup

 The standard curriculum of high school mathematics contains the basic facts concerning when a function (usually in one dimension) attains a local optimum or saddle point.
 The generalization of these conditions to more than one dimension is called the KKT (Karush-Kuhn-Tucker) conditions, and the reader is referred to the bibliographic material at the end of this chapter for an in-depth rigorous discussion of optimality conditions in general mathematical programming.

 For our purposes, we describe only briefly and intuitively the main facts that we will require henceforth.
 Naturally, we restrict ourselves to convex programming, and thus a local minimum of a convex function is also a global minimum (see exercises at the end of this chapter).
+In general there can be many points in which a function is minimized, and thus we refer to the {\it set} of minima of a given objective function, denoted as $\argmin_{\x \in \reals^n} \{ f(\x)\} $ \endnote{this notation stands for the arguments that minimize the expression inside the brakets, which are a subset in $\reals^d$.}.

 The generalization of the fact that a minimum of a convex differentiable function on $\reals$ is a point in which its derivative is equal to zero, is given by the multi-dimensional analogue that its gradient is zero: